joshbrew/tinybuild-autogpt-template/README.md

 - Explore run failures and attempt to restart.
 It is a persistent bug in the assistants cloud api but you can just say try again until it goes through.
 - Add ability for gpt to restart the concurrent environment if the gpt dev needs modifying? >_> <_< maybe a bad idea idk

+## Want to Contribute?

+Make a pull request, issue, or email me :-)